Salt River Pima-Maricopa Indian Community

 The Salt River Fields at Talking Stick hosts spring training baseball games and an impressive range of events and festivals year-round.
 Of course, you can't forget about The Pavilions at Talking Stick shopping center that has everything from apparel stores and electronic shops to restaurants and America's longest consistently running car show, which takes center stage at the center every Saturday evening.

-If that wasn’t enough, OdySea in the Desert is home to several family-friendly entertainment options including Butterfly Wonderland, America’s largest butterfly conservatory, which houses thousands of butterflies from around the world.
-Polar Play Ice Bar, Pangea Land of the Dinosaurs and OdySea Aquarium also call this facility home, as do over 15 different stores and restaurants.
+If that's still not enough, OdySea in the Desert is home to several family-friendly entertainment options including Butterfly Wonderland, America's largest butterfly conservatory, Polar Play Ice Bar, Pangea Land of the Dinosaurs, and over 15 different stores and restaurants.

 The Salt River Indian Community is also home to Casino Arizona and Phoenix Rising pro soccer, both of which are located on the Community's southern corridor near the 101/202 freeway interchange.

 Talking Stick Resort is a Four Diamond resort that puts visitors in the center of the action.
 Play in the casino, enjoy panoramic views of the tribes 19,000-acre preserve, savor delicious flavors from the Orange Sky Restaurant, and relax all your worries away at the spa.